 All of a variable's spatiotemporal dimensions that are not latitude, longitude, vertical, or time dimensions are required to be associated with the relevant latitude, longitude, vertical, or time coordinates via the new coordinates attribute of the variable.
 The value of the coordinates attribute is a blank separated list of the names of auxiliary coordinate variables.
 There is no restriction on the order in which the auxiliary coordinate variables appear in the coordinates attribute string.
-The dimensions of an auxiliary coordinate variable must be a subset of the dimensions of the variable with which the coordinate is associated, with two exceptions.
+The dimensions of an auxiliary coordinate variable must be a subset of the dimensions of the variable with which the coordinate is associated (an exception is label coordinates (Section 6.1, "Labels") which contain a dimension for maximum string length).
+The dimensions of an auxiliary coordinate is associated, with two exceptions.
 First, string-valued coordinates (Section 6.1, "Labels") have a dimension for maximum string length.
 Second, in the ragged array representations of data (Chapter 9, Discrete Sampling Geometries), special methods are needed to connect the data and coordinates